Through the years, I have tried to make my AeB software (AcroTeX

 attachments

-- Support for creating PDF Packages.
+- Support for creating PDF Packages

-- Initializing fields using unicode.
+- Initializing fields using unicode

-- Basic support for layers, rollovers and animations.
+- Basic support for layers, rollovers and animations

-package files and documentation.
-The documentation, aebpro_man.pdf can also be viewed online.
-The
+- aebpro_man.pdf The documentation can also be viewed online.

-file aebpro.zip contains the original demo
+- aebpro.zip This file contains the original demo

 files of this package, subsequent demo files are posted on my AcroTeX Blog web site.

 Bundle (AeB).
-You can go to the package web page, AcroTeX
+You can go to the package web page, The AcroTeX eDucation Bundle, or download the zip file acrotex_pack.zip (package files and

 documentation) and (optionally) acrotex_exdoc.zip (demo files and additional documentation).

-illustrate the capabilities of AeB Pro.
+Below are some of the demo files that illustrate the capabilities of AeB Pro.
 Some files are best viewed outside a

 browser: